Imagining a Labor Market in Archives that Works for Everyone

 Location(s):

-Philadelphia, PA — USAHours: Full-time
+Philadelphia, PA — USA

-Salary: Commensurate with experienceDuties:
+Salary: Commensurate with experience

-The Archives Technician supports the work of the University Archives and Special Collections by providing patron assistance; accessioning, arranging, describing and preserving print and electronic collections; and coordinating outreach efforts.- Provide patron assistance to onsite and remote patrons, including maintaining the reference database, performing research, providing and scheduling reading room service
+The Archives Technician supports the work of the University Archives and Special Collections by providing patron assistance; accessioning, arranging, describing and preserving print and electronic collections; and coordinating outreach efforts.

 - Accession, arrange and describe archival collections, including creating finding aids